bao-nguyenbku/tin-tro-app/README.md

 This mobile application is an rooming house management.

-👉Owners can promote their accommodation to people.
+👉 Owners can promote their accommodation to people.
 Owner aka admin of the current accommodation can:
 - Manage information of rooms
 - Request renter to checkout if they realized that, the renter violate the policy
 - Accept request rent room from customer